SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 When the payer starts the purchase process in your merchant or webshop site, you need to make a `POST` request towards Swedbank Pay with your *Purchase* information.
 You receive a Payment Link (same as redirect URL) in response.
+The link will be active for **28 days**.

 You have to distribute the Payment Link to the payer through your order system, using channels like e-mail or SMS.